2015, 60:00 minutes

 III.
 Inferior Scroll

 I turn on an overhead projector and take off the pink dinosaur onesie, leaving myself wearing only a white jockstrap.
-I stand on the table with the projector, and slowly pull 20 meters of sliver ribbon from my anus while I recite a text I have written:
+I stand on the table with the projector, and slowly pull 20 meters of sliver ribbon from my anus while I recite a text:

 Two silver stilettos sit on the floor.
 I explore each one using only my feet, until I am wearing them.
 I spray my hair and body with hairspray.
 I roll over a space blanket, which sticks to me because of the hairspray, forming a dress.
 I place one stiletto in front of a can of shaving cream, and step on the can with the other.